Maia Lumsden

 Maia Lumsden (born 10 January 1998) is a British professional tennis player.
-She has a career-high doubles ranking of world No. 57, achieved on 1 July 2024.
-Lumsden has won four doubles titles on the WTA Challenger Tour as well as three titles in singles and eleven in doubles on the ITF Circuit.
+She has a career-high doubles ranking of world No. 49, achieved on 3 August 2026.
+Lumsden has won three WTA Tour doubles titles and five doubles titles on WTA 125 tournaments as well as three titles in singles and twelve in doubles on the ITF Circuit.

 Personal life

-Raised in Bearsden, near Glasgow from a family of five, her mother Gillian and father David brother Ewen and sister Eve, two and four years younger, respectively.
+Raised in Lenzie, near Glasgow from a family of five, her mother Gillian and father David brother Ewen and sister Eve, two and four years younger, respectively.
 Both siblings have played competitive tennis as juniors with Ewen progressing to the senior level.
 Educated at Beaconhurst School, Bridge of Allan later studying at nearby University of Stirling after returning to Scotland in 2016.

 Career

 Juniors

 Recognized as young as age 10 as the best in Britain in her age group and training at the national academy, University of Stirling, under coach Toby Smith with mentoring by Judy Murray who said at the time that Lumsden may need to train abroad to realise her potential.

 By 2012, she was the No. 1 under-14 player in the Tennis Europe rankings and Under-14 champion at the Junior Orange Bowl beating Gabriella Taylor 6–3, 7–5, in an all-British final.
 The following year the two players teamed up to become under-16 British National Junior Champions in the doubles whilst Lumsden was also the under-16 singles champion.

 Gabi Taylor, Katie Swan, Freya Christie and Lumsden were members of the 2014 British team, coached by Judy Murray, which won the Maureen Connolly Challenge Trophy, an annual under-18s competition against the U.S.

 She won an ITF under-18 title in Malta and the Super Open Auray, and reached the third round in the girls’ tournament at Wimbledon.

-Lumsden was a member of Great Britain’s University Tennis Team that won a gold medal at the Master’U BNP Paribas Tournament in 2017, and silver medal in 2018.
+Lumsden was a member of Great Britain's University Tennis Team that won a gold medal at the Master’U tournament in 2017, and silver medal in 2018.

-2012
+2012: Professional debut

-As a 14 year old, she won her first matches at ITF level beating England's Pippa Horn and Oman's Fatma Al-Nabhani, the second seed and world No. 463, to qualify for the Pro-Series event at Scotstoun.
+As a 14 year old, she won her first matches at ITF events beating England's Pippa Horn and Oman's Fatma Al-Nabhani, the second seed and world No. 463, to qualify for the Pro-Series event at Scotstoun.

-2017–2018
+2017–2018: ITF Circuit success

 In 2018, Lumsden's first full year as a professional, she recorded two individual title wins in Sunderland and the Wirral and six ITF doubles finals, three of them as winner.

 In 2017, entering her home competition in Scotstoun, Glasgow as a wildcard, Lumsden lost to her Spanish opponent Paula Badosa in the final of the GB Pro-Series Glasgow or Scottish Championships.
 In November, Lumsden claimed her first $25k title, beating former top 100 player Valeria Savinykh in the final.